kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-003-link-list/01-what-is-linked-list.md

 > - We can access the element in any node, provided that we have a link to <br />
     that node.

+> - We can manipulate the links.
+This makes it possible to achieve a variety <br />
+    of effects.
+We can insert and delete nodes, thus varying the linked list <br />
+    length dynamically.
+We can change the order of the nodes.
+In fact, we can <br />
+    make arbitrary changes to a linked list structure simply by manipulating <br />
+    the links.